top of page

 How to save on the weekly shop

-While so much feels out of our control right now, carers in the Mobilise community have been sharing their tips for making meals go further, and getting bargains on everything from food to cleaning products to incontinence supplies.
+So how can we save on the weekly food shop?
+The Mobilise community have been sharing top tips for making meals go further, and how to get the best bargains on everything from food to cleaning products to incontinence supplies.

 Illustration of weekly shop.